Preparing for Medical School

 - Get involved as a health-related volunteer; and

 Medical schools do not select students on the basis of major.
 While most of Huntingdon’s successful medical school applicants have majored in one of the sciences (i.e., Biology, Cell Biology, Biochemistry, or Chemistry), students from other majors have been admitted.
-We recommend that students choose the major that interests them most.
-While medical schools are not concerned about major, they do want to see that you have taken a rigorous plan of study.
-Medical school is not easy, and this is a way for students to demonstrate that they can survive the rigors of medical school study.
+You should choose the major that interests you most, keeping in mind that medical schools want to see that you have done well in a rigorous plan of study.

 MCAT (Medical College Admission Test)

-The MCAT is a standardized computer-based exam that most medical schools require, and is often considered the most important indicator of academic performance.
-The MCAT is a key tool upon which medical schools base interview decisions, since it allows a standardized evaluation of applicants.
-MCAT scores are consistent since the test is administered by the AAMC.
-The test comprises four major sections: verbal reasoning, physical sciences, biological sciences, and a writing sample in multiple-choice and essay formats.
-The test is designed to measure problem-solving, critical thinking, and breadth of scientific knowledge, and takes about five-and-a-half hours to complete.
+The MCAT measures problem-solving, critical thinking, and breadth of scientific knowledge.
 Scores are usually reported 30 days after the exam is taken.
-We recommend that students prepare intensely four months before the exam, and take at least six full-length practice tests.
-Some schools will take the student’s best MCAT score; others will evaluate all attempts at the MCAT.
-Therefore, one should never take the MCAT if not prepared.
-Planning ahead is critical.
+You should plan to prepare intensely four months before the exam, and take at least six full-length practice tests.
+Some schools will take your best MCAT score; others will evaluate all attempts at the MCAT.
+Therefore, you should never take the MCAT if you haven’t prepared.

 A competitive MCAT score is 30 or better.